-Hunters will want to linger in the castle’s large guest chamber and gaze at the murals with hunting motifs imparting clues to what a medieval hunt must have been like.
+If you are a hunter, plan to linger in the castle’s large guest chamber.
+Here, murals showcasing hunting motifs impart clues to what a medieval hunt must have been like.

-An item we found particularly mind-blowing was the immense medieval wine press located in the castle tower.
-When we first saw the wine press we thought it must be an ancient torture device meant to contort wretched souls in the most medieval way.
+A castle artifact we found particularly mind-blowing was the immense medieval wine press located in the castle tower.
+When we first saw the wine press we thought it to be a crude torture concoction meant to contort wretched souls in the most medieval way.

-We were relieved to learn that its only victims were plucked grapes.
-Torturing grapes to give up their sweetness for South Tyrolean wine is just fine in our book.
-The wine press is the largest in South Tyrol and features a 36-foot long lumber pressing level that juts across the castle’s bastion.
+Alas, we were relieved to learn its only victims were plucked grapes.
+Torturing fruit to give up its sweetness for South Tyrolean wine is fine by us.
+The wine press is the largest in South Tyrol and employs a 36-foot long wood pressing level.
+This mass of lumber projects like a missile across the castle tower.

-Admission is reasonable: €8 Euros for adults, €5 Euros for kids from 6 to 14 years old and free for youngsters 6 years old and under.
-However, the smart way to visit the castle, as well as a host of other amazing sights in South Tyrol, is to obtain the Museumobil card.
-The card is just €15-€34 Euros depending on duration and age.
+Admission to Trostburg Castle is very reasonable: €8 for adults, €5 for kids from 6 to 14 years old and free for youngsters 6 years old and under.
+But the smart way to visit the castle, as well as a host of other sights in South Tyrol, is to obtain the Museumobil card.
+The card is €15-€34 depending on the duration of your stay and age.
 It gives you free access to 90+ museums and historical sights.

-While here we recommend enjoying a hearty homemade South Tyrolean meal or lighter Mediterranean fare if you prefer.
-We chose both and they were equally delicious.
+Here, you can enjoy a hearty South Tyrolean meal or Italian fare if you prefer.
+We chose both and they each made our mouths sing with praise.